Rio investigation 'vindication' - Conlan

 "It's been a long time coming, but I'm delighted," said the Belfast boxer.

-Conlan added: "I didn't expect this to happen but the fact that it has and my fight has been called out, it's not news to me but it's good news.
+Conlan added: "I didn't expect this to happen, but the fact that it has and my fight has been called out, it's not news to me, but it's good news.

 "It's a massive day for amateur boxing and for Olympic sport.